Dr Ryan Hamilton

 Personal profile

-Outside of DMU, Ryan is a lead pharmacist for antimicrobials at Kettering General Hospital NHS Foundation Trust and chairs the regional Northamptonshire Antimicrobial Medicines Optimisation Group.
-Ryan's previous roles as a clinical pharmacist included OPAT, acute and general medicine, and respiratory medicine.
-During the first peak of the COVID-19 pandemic, Ryan also worked as a clinical pharmacist within intensive care.
+Outside of DMU, Ryan is a Consultant Antimicrobial Pharmacist at Kettering General Hospital NHS Foundation Trust and chairs the regional Northamptonshire Antimicrobial Medicines Optimisation Group.
+Ryan's previous roles as a clinical pharmacist include OPAT, acute and general medicine, respiratory medicine, and COVID ICU pharmacist.

 Research group affiliations